hidenori-shinohara/hidenori-shinohara.github.io/_posts/courses/math620/2019-09-09-smooth-manifold-cheat-sheet.md

 * $\eta$ assigns a covector to each point, so $\eta_p$ is a covector.
 * Thus $\eta_p(X_p)$ means that we pass a vector to a covector.

+A local section assigns a covector to each point.
+In other words, a local section provides us with a way to assigned a signed length to each derivation.